academyofdata/cassandra-zeppelin/README.md

 This means that all the nodes are up (U) and operating normally (N)

 ## Bulk-Loading data in Cassandra
+***PLEASE NOTE***
+If you already have a 'test' keyspace it's better to drop it before executing the steps below.

 To load all the exercise data into a newly created "test" keyspace and creating all the required tables, run the following command inside the Cassandra container (if you have an existing "test" keyspace, drop it)

 ```